 - What are the risks, and what are we going to do about them?

-This list (also known as a RAID log) tracks risks, assumptions, issues, and dependencies so that the project team and sponsor can review and further discuss.
+A RAID log tracks risks, assumptions, issues, and dependencies so that the project team and sponsor can review and further discuss.

-When to use it: this approach could be useful for a small non-technical project being executed by a team of 3-4 people in an organization that does not have a standard approach to risk management.
+This approach is useful for smaller, non-technical projects being executed by a team of 3-4 people in an organization that does not have a standard approach to risk management.

 An impact matrix, or risk assessment matrix, shows the relationship between risk factors in calculating risk severity.
 Risks that are high-probability and high-impact are the most severe.

-An organization may design its risk register template to prioritize and assign a numerical severity score to measure the level of risk.
+You can also use this type of risk register to prioritize and assign numerical severity scores to measure the level of each risk.

-When to use it: making a detailed risk management plan isn’t about creating complexity for complexity’s sake—you and your team will be glad to have this level of detail on a large enterprise project that involves larger teams, multiple stakeholders, and high stakes that could have a significant impact on the business.
+This isn’t about creating complexity for complexity’s sake—you and your team will be glad to have this level of detail on large enterprise projects that involve more teams, multiple stakeholders, and high stakes that could have a significant impact on the business.

-In terms of tooling, there are some great options available for managing risk on your project.
-Many organizations favor spreadsheets as part of an enterprise business software bundle, but there are also some providers that support risk management planning specifically.
+Your risk management plan might also note your usage of software to manage risks.
+There are some great options available—many organizations favor spreadsheets as part of an enterprise business software bundle, but many providers support risk management planning specifically.

 Two examples of risk management software are Wrike and monday.com.
 These tools integrate the entire risk management process with the wider project management plan.